NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Results

-\textbf{Accuracy on NeSymReS dataset:} As shown in Table \ref{table:NeSymReS}, on the 1D NeSymReS test set, RBF shows the largest interpolation error (MSE: 215.439).
+\textbf{Accuracy on Mathit datasets.} As shown in Table \ref{table:Mathit}, on the 1D Mathit test set, RBF shows the largest interpolation error (MSE: 215.439).
 MIR, another approach using explicit basis functions, also shows a high interpolation error of 67.281.
 In contrast, BANP and TFR-transformer, which use neural networks to learn interpolation, show relatively lower errors (MSE: 14.913, 15.556).
-Compared with these approaches, our NIERT approach achieves the best interpolation accuracy (MSE: 8.964).
-Table \ref{table:NeSymReS} also demonstrates the advantage of NIERT over the existing approach on the 2D, 3D, and 4D instances.
+Compared with these approaches, our NIERT approach achieves the best interpolation accuracy (MSE: \textbf{8.964} \textit{v.s.} 14.913).
+Table \ref{table:Mathit} also demonstrates the significant advantage of NIERT over the existing approach on the 2D, 3D, and 4D instances.

 To examine in depth the interpolation accuracy, we further divide test instances into subsets according to the number of observed points.
-As shown in Figure~\ref{fig:MSE_v_PN}, as the number of observed points increases, the interpolation error decreases as expected.
+As shown in Fig~\ref{fig:MSE_v_PN_1} and Fig~\ref{fig:MSE_v_PN_2}, as the number of observed points increases, the interpolation error decreases as expected.
 In addition, the relative advantages of these approaches vary with the number of observed points, e.g., CNP is better than RBF and MIR initially but finally becomes worse as the number of observed points increases.
 Among all approaches, NIERT stably shows the best performance over all test subsets, regardless of the number of observed points.

-\textbf{Accuracy on TFRD-ADlet dataset:} As shown in Table \ref{table:TFRD}, CNP, although employing the neural network technique, still performs poorly with MAE as high as 96.674.
-In contrast, NIERT achieves the lowest interpolation error (MAE: 3.473), which is over one order of magnitude lower than CNP, ANP, BANP and TFR-transformer.
-Moreover, when enhanced with the pre-training technique, NIERT can further decrease its interpolation MAE to 1.897.
-Besides MAE, other metrics, say CMAE and BMAE, also show the superior of NIERT over the existing approaches (Table \ref{table:TFRD} ).
+\textbf{Accuracy on TFRD, PTV and PhysioNet datasets.} As shown in Table \ref{table:TFRD}, CNP, although employing the neural network technique, still performs poorly on TFRD datasets.
+In contrast, NIERT achieves much lower interpolation error (\textbf{23.519} \textit{v.s.} 204.351, \textbf{3.4739} \textit{v.s.} 91.782 and \textbf{8.785} \textit{v.s.} 92.456 on HSink, ADlet and DSink subsets, respectively), which are also significantly lower than ANP, BANP and TFR-transformer.
+Moreover, when enhanced with the pre-training technique, NIERT can consistently further decrease its interpolation MAE by 35\%, 45\% and 44\% relatively on these 3 subsets, respectively, which verifies the strong generalization power of our pre-trained NIERT interpolator.

-\textbf{Accuracy on D30 dataset:} D30 dataset contains data points of up to 30 dimensions.
-Table~\ref{table:hd_exp} suggests that even for these high-dimensional data points, NIERT still shows excellent interpolation accuracy and outperforms all existing methods, which demonstrates the scalability of NIERT to the high-dimensional interpolation tasks.